-1. Never add smaller chickens in with full-grown chickens.
+1. Putting smaller chickens in with full-grown chickens.
 The larger chickens will peck and kill the little ones.

-2. Don’t forget to put out grit for your chickens to eat.
+2. Not putting out grit for your chickens to eat.
 They need it to grind up foods such as whole corn.

-3. Remember to add diatomaceous earth to your chicken feed three times a year to prevent worms.
+3. Forgetting to add diatomaceous earth to your chicken feed.
+Do this three times a year to prevent worms.

-4. Make sure your chickens have both sunshine and shade.
+4. Neglecting to provide your chickens with both sunshine and shade.
 They need both to be healthy.

-5. Put the nesting boxes in a quiet private spot where chickens will feel relaxed so they’ll lay more eggs.
+5. Not putting the nesting boxes in a quiet private spot where chickens will feel relaxed so they’ll lay more eggs.